 Besides not doing the “clever” things that I listed above, I’d like to emphasize one thing that you actually should do.

-You should trust your SEO specialist.
+You should trust your SEO specialists.

-If you picked a particular agency, or a particular specialist, then you have already checked them out, looked at the work they have done, and read some opinions.
+If you picked a particular agency or a particular specialist, then you have already checked them out, looked at the work they have done, and read some opinions.
 You already know what they’re capable of.